Immanuel-C/IWindow/docs/src/OpenGL.md

 ## Main Functions

 like the window class the Context class has two ways you can create it with and the same rules that applied to the window class applies here.
-These two ways are the constructor and the `Create` function.
+These two ways are the constructor and the `Create` function. `Create` already makes the OpenGL context current.

+After you create the context you can then initialize any opengl function loaders like glad and glew.

 Example:
 ```cpp